IRS stimulus checks: The deadline to get payments by direct deposit is coming soon

 What’s taking so long?

 Even though it’s been weeks since the stimulus payments first began to appear in taxpayers’ accounts via direct deposit, the IRS has a limited capacity for sending physical checks out in the mail.
-The most it can send out in a week is about five million, according to some estimates.
+The most it can send out in a week is about 5 million, according to some estimates.
 (If you’re expecting yours in the mail, here’s the extended timeline.)
 According to the latest update from the IRS, about 130 million individuals have received a payment so far.

 If you’re not one of them, and if you’ve decided that you’re tired of waiting for your check to come in the mail, you may have one last chance to have your payment deposited directly into your bank account—but you have to act fast.

 The IRS says it will begin seriously increasing the number of checks it sends in the mail beginning later this month.
-It’s asking taxpayers who want to use direct deposit to visit its “Get My Payment” portal by noon on Wednesday, May 13.
+It’s asking taxpayers who want to use direct deposit to visit its “Get My Payment” portal by noon on Wednesday, May 13 (no time zone is specified).

 “We want people to visit Get My Payment before the noon Wednesday deadline so they can provide their direct deposit information,” IRS Commissioner Chuck Rettig said in a statement.
 “Time is running out for a chance to get these payments several weeks earlier through direct deposit.”